 Semantic shadows of reading errors

-In the first few years of the acquisition of literacy, the main channel for appraising reader�s progress is oral rather than silent reading.
+In the first few years of the acquisition of literacy, the main channel for appraising a reader�s progress is oral rather than silent reading.
 As the reader produces successive words and phrases, the teacher�s first responsibility is to detect reading errors from the oral channel.
 This channel carries information about the reader�s ability to decode the printed text -- information coded in the spoken format that is the output of the reader�s phonetic, phonology and morphology.
 This output is related to the text in a complex way, as a set of one-to-many and many-to-one relations.
-Many different spellings are pronounced in the same way, and what first seems to be a correct reading may have been the selection of n irrelevant homonym: Thus (1) might accepted by the teacher as a correct reading
+Many different spellings are pronounced in the same way, and what first seems to be a correct reading may have been the selection of n irrelevant homonym: Thus (1) might be accepted by the teacher as a correct reading

 (1) Text: The sun came up.

-Reading: The came up
+Reading: The son came up

 .

-But if the sequence shown in (2) , the teacher realize that the child ha selected a wrong homonym, son for sun.
+But if the sequence in (1) were followed by additional information, as shown in (2) , the teacher would realize that the child had selected a wrong homonym, son for sun.

 (2) Text: The sun came up; it was going to be a hot day.